ibm-messaging/mq-streaming-queues/README.md

 This repository provides a script you can use to run through the stream queue configuration steps and is accompanied by a video that was created using the scripts.

-To try the demo, navigate to the demo/Linux directory and launch the runDemo.sh script.
+To try the demo, navigate to the demo directory and launch the runDemo.sh script.
 The script creates a new queue manager and assumes you have your terminal set up with an MQ 9.2.3 environment.

 ## License